Traditionally Modern Food

 • In a microwave-safe bowl take jaggery and water; microwave for 2 minutes or until the jaggery is melted in water.
 Let it cool

-• In a pressure cooker take 2 tbsp of ghee and let it gets warm
+• In a pressure cooker take 2 tablespoon of ghee and let it gets warm

 • Add cashews and roast them, once when they start changing color